 It’s easy for those of us watching the movie A Band Called Death to criticize David Hackney, in hindsight.
 It’s easy for us to cringe when we learn that the members of his band told him, in private, that his decision to stick with the name of the band was beyond foolish.
 Hackney believed in his band, however, and he believed that the name Death, and the theme that spawned from it, was the comprehensive idea behind the band gelling so well together.
 The idea of listening to Clive Davis, however, selecting a different name, and moving onto a career with a different name, may have felt “plastic” to the 1971 Hackney.

-We can also assume that telling Clive Davis to go to hell felt so right to Hackney, at the time, and in the age he lived in.
-In the 50’s, music execs controlled the music world, and the stars felt fortunate to be in the position they were in.
-In the late 60’s and early 70’s that climate began to change, and more bands began carving out their own niches, telling those in authority positions to go to hell and succeeding after doing so.
+We can also assume that the impulse to tell Clive Davis to go to hell felt so right to Hackney, in the moment, based in part on the age he lived in.
+In the 50’s, music execs controlled the music world, and the stars did everything their handlers told them, because they felt fortunate to be in the position they were in.
+In the late 60’s and early 70’s the climate began to change, and more bands began carving out their own niches, telling those in authority positions to go to hell and succeeding after doing so.
 Hackney may have considered the idea that he would, one day, be rubbing elbows with Pete Townshend, Alice Cooper, and all the other tops stars of the day, and he may have thought that the act of telling Clive Davis to go to hell would be a point of appreciation among them.
 We can assume, Hackney loved all the same stories we’ve all heard of rock and roll stars believing in what they did so much that they were willing to tell those that opened doors for them to go to hell, and that romanticized notion may have driven Hackney to do it.
 We can also assume, he didn’t consider how many of these stories were myths created by the band, or even the record executive, to bolster the renegade, rock and roll image that fans almost require of their rock and roll heroes.

 The theme, and moral, of the story of The Band Called Death is that some of the times, some of your uncompromising convictions are just plain wrong, ill-advised, and just plain dumb.
-Some of the times, the man just knows more about something than you do, and as much as it makes you feel like a tool to do so, some of the times it’s better to listen to him.
-Some of the times, the difference between landing in the slush pile and success involves making some compromises, even when it breaks the artist’s heart to do so.
+Some of the times, the man knows more about the matter at hand than we do, and as much as it makes us feel like a tool to do so, some of the times it’s better to listen to him.
+Some of the times, the difference between landing in the slush pile and success involves making some compromises, even when it breaks our heart to do so.